Mariken95/VBD-scenarios/README.md

 The folder `Scripts` contains code to run analyses and reproduce figures in the manuscript and supplements.
 Files starting with 'prep_' contain data preparation steps for model inputs. 'main_' files are used to calculate outcome measures & analyse results including plots and are associated with "functions_" files.

-The folder `Data` contains input data used in Scripts.
+The folder `Data` only contains the posterior distributions for the input parameters.
+All other input data can be created from the steps and data described below.

 ## Data preparation
 The model raster is created from _prep_createRaster.R_.
 Bird abundance, mosquito abundance, and temperature data are prepared in _prep_inputData_ with the associated function file _functions_inputData.R_.